-How Does Hana Financial Group Operate?
+How does Hana Financial Group work?

 What Are the Key Operations Driving Hana Financial Group’s Success?